Quantum Alphatron: quantum advantage for learning with kernels and noise: Introduction

-The \textsc{Alphatron} \cite{GK2017} is a gradient-descent like algorithm for isotonic regression with the inclusion of kernel functions.
-It can be used to provably learn a kernelized, non-linear concept class of functions with a bounded noise term.
-As a consequence it can be employed to learn a two-layer neural networks, where one layer of activation functions feeds into a single activation function.
 In this work, we provide quantum speedups for the \textsc{Alphatron} and its application to non-linear classes of functions and two-layer neural networks.
 First, we consider the simple idea of pre-computing the kernel matrix used in the algorithm.
 Our setting is one where the samples are given via quantum query access.
 Using this access, we can harness quantum subroutines to estimate the entries of the kernel matrices used in the algorithm.
 The quantum subroutines we use are adaptations of the amplitude estimation algorithm.
 We show that the learning guarantees can be preserved despite the erroneous estimation of the kernel matrices.
 In a subsequent step, we also quantize the \textsc{Alphatron} algorithm itself.
+To this end, we require the storage of intermediate values in a quantum-accessible memory \cite{Giovannetti2008,Giovannetti2008_2, Arunachalam2015}.
 In particular, we show that there are estimations inside the main loop of the algorithm which can be replaced with quantum subroutines, while keeping the main loop intact.
-We carefully study the regime where the algorithms allows for a quantum speedup.
+We carefully study the regimes where the algorithms allow for a quantum speedup.
 We are again able to show that the others parameters of the algorithm remain stable under these estimations.
 Our main result is that we obtain a quantum algorithm for learning the original concept class, where the a quantum speedup is obtained for a large parameter regime of the concept class.
+We consider a previously defined class of two-layer neural networks and demonstrate that these networks are outside the regime for quantum advantage.
+We define a different neural network architecture which can exhibit a quantum advantage for learning.